pazcm/memo-game/README.md

 Style Fancy Buttons: https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ

-Thank you to my Mentor for all the feedback and specially for helping me with the Reset button.
+Thank you to my Mentor for all the feedback and specially for helping me with the Reset button!